Python-SIP/sip/sphinx/directives.rst

 specification are processed or ignored.

 Versions are mutually exclusive - only one version can be enabled at a time.
-By default all versions are disabled.
 The SIP :option:`-t <sip -t>` command line option is used to enable a version.
+If a timeline does not have a version explicitly enabled then the latest version will be enabled automatically.

+The :option:`-B <sip -B>` command line option may be used to define a *backstop* for a timeline.
+Instead of automatically enabling the latest version, the version immediately preceeding the backstop is enabled instead.

 The :directive:`%Timeline` directive can be used any number of times in a module to allow multiple libraries to be wrapped in the same module.